jrio95/LwExercise/README.md

 ## Build and run locally

  To build and run this solution locally, you need to have a sqlserver (2019 version if possible).
-Once you have the sqlserver you have to either get in Package Manager Console of your visual studio or in a powershell in administrator mode and go to the Lw.Api directory (..\LwExercise\src\Lw.API) and execute the command:
+Once you have the sqlserver, you have to either get in Package Manager Console of your visual studio or in a powershell in administrator mode and go to the Lw.Api directory (..\LwExercise\src\Lw.API) and execute the command:

  ```bash
 dotnet ef update database